 By 6 million years ago

-The oldest evidence for walking on two legs comes from one of the earliest humans known, Sahelanthropus.
-Walking upright may have helped this species survive in the diverse habitats near where it lived—including forests and grasslands.
+The oldest evidence for walking on two legs comes from fossils of the earliest humans known.
+Walking upright may have helped our oldest human ancestors survive in the diverse habitats near where they lived, including forests and grasslands.

 6 million years ago